graphql-aspnet/graphql-aspnet.github.io/docs/advanced/custom-scalars.md

 ```

 The query supplies the data as a quoted string, `"$18.45"`, but our action method receives a `Money` object.
-Internally, GraphQL senses that the value should be `Money` from the schema definition and invokes the correct resolver to parse the value and generate the .NET object that can be passed to our action method.
+Internally, GraphQL senses that the supplied string value should be `Money` from the schema definition and invokes the correct resolver to parse the value and generate the .NET object that can be passed to our action method.

 ## Implement IScalarGraphType

-To create a scalar graph type we need to implement `IScalarGraphType` and register it with GraphQL.
+To create a scalar we need to implement `IScalarGraphType` and register it with GraphQL.
 The methods and properties of `IScalarGraphType` are as follows:

 ```csharp title="IScalarGraphType.cs"
 public interface IScalarGraphType